allenai/fm-cheatsheet/content/english/foundation-model-resources/model-evaluation-risks-harms-taxonomies/index.md

 ---
 title: "Risks & Harms Taxonomy Resources for Foundation Models"
-short_name: "Model Evaluation: Risks & Harms Taxonomies"
+short_name: "Risks & Harms Taxonomies"
 type: "fm-resource-category"
 date: "2024-03-17"
 description: "Discover taxonomies for evaluating risks and harms in foundation models.
 Learn about categorizing and understanding risks and hazards associated with AI systems, including issues related to hate speech, cybersecurity, and misuse of AI capabilities."